 Av.
 Corralejo Grandes Playas, 83, 35660 Corralejo, Las Palmas, Spain

-We booked a one bedroom apartment at Punta Elena [Apartamentos Punta Elena Beach] It was the standard room with a sea view which was worth it, as you can see.
-There was also a kitchen to cook our own meals.
-The apartment had pretty basic interiors and facilities but it was spacious and the bedroom was cosy.
-We spent most of our time outside on the balcony or by the poolside and beach anyway.
+We booked a one bedroom apartment at Apartamentos Punta Elena Beach.
+It was the Standard Room with Seaview which was worth it, as you can see.
+There was a kitchen to cook our own meals.
+The apartment had pretty basic interiors and facilities but it was spacious and the bedroom was neat.
+We spent most of our time outside on the balcony or by the poolside and beach, anyway.
 This place was definitely good beyond my expectations!

-You can find many nice places to dine at in Corralejo and there are several fully vegan restaurants as well.
-For example, H2O juice bar.
-Check it out in our detailed post about Food in Fuerteventura.
+You can find many nice places to dine at in Corralejo and there are several vegan restaurants as well!
+Check out our detailed post on Food in Fuerteventura.

 The day before we left the island was a day in the sand dunes and beach paradise of Corralejo.
 We walked in the endless sands, lay sunbathing in a small fortress at Playa El Bajo Negro and swam in the sea.
 It was March and not as warm as I would have liked.
 We had the chance to watch some coastal birds too.
 Sanderlings (Calidris alba) were on the beach often, foraging by the shore.
 I spent a nice afternoon photographing them – enjoy these images!

 Photos I took from the seaside walks (isn’t it like a painting?) are below.
 You will come across a Rhodolith beach here, a smaller one compared to the one people call the ‘Popcorn’ beach, also near Corralejo.
 It is of geological importance and we shouldn’t displace the formations.
 Rhodoliths are basically calcareous nodules composed of more than 50% of coralline red algal material.